Leamington Transit

-Leamington Transit is the current mode of public transportation in Leamington, Ontario Canada.
-It consists of a micro coach that services the town of Leamington making regular routes Monday to Saturday, 7:00 am – 7:00 pm.
+Leamington Transit was a public transportation service in Leamington, Ontario Canada.
+It consisted of a micro coach that serviced the town of Leamington making regular routes Monday to Saturday, 7:00 am – 7:00 pm.

 Route Description

-The route begins at Seacliff Drive, then loops south along Cherry Lane and Robson Road before serving the city's waterfront.
-It then runs along Erie Street, the city's central artery, to serve various shopping plazas and the County Fair Mall.
-It then turns along Oak Street and loops along several residential blocks in northeastern Leamington.
-The bus then runs along Talbot Street through downtown and past the hospital.
-After serving the Kinsman Recreation Complex, it rejoins Erie Street.
+The route began at Seacliff Drive, then looped south along Cherry Lane and Robson Road before serving the city's waterfront.
+It then ran along Erie Street, the city's central artery, to serve various shopping plazas and the County Fair Mall.
+It then turned along Oak Street and loops along several residential blocks in northeastern Leamington.
+The bus then ran along Talbot Street through downtown and past the hospital.
+After serving the Kinsman Recreation Complex, it rejoined Erie Street.